 For people who do have a diagnosis of osteoporosis, exercises to target gait, balance, posture and hip/trunk stabilization are recommended.
 Exercises done in supine (lying on your back) are not recommended, however side lying or prone (laying face down) do provide opportunities to strengthen the upper back muscles and stabilize the hips.
 Strengthening your core also gives you better balance, improved posture and stronger bones.

 While osteoporosis cannot be reversed, a person can make lifestyle changes to help manage the disease.
 There are medications that can also help a person live a very active lifestyle, even with osteoporosis.

 Heritage Health: Therapy & Senior Care

-Learn about the skilled nursing care services and rehabilitative therapy options at the Heritage Health closest to you.
+Learn about the skilled nursing care services and rehabilitative therapy options at the Heritage location closest to you.
 Visit our website for a map of our locations and make an appointment to find out how we can help you or a loved one.